 What Causes Your Car A/C to Blow Hot Air?

 To get your hot A/C blowing cold again, you’ll need to recharge it with refrigerant, but it’s not as simple as topping off the system — you’ll need to identify and fix the leak first.
 Unfortunately, spotting a refrigerant leak can be difficult since it escapes into the atmosphere rather than collecting in a puddle underneath your car.
+That’s why it takes a pro to detect and repair these leaks properly.

-2. You Could Have a Blocked or Faulty Condenser
+2. Blocked or Damaged Condenser

 Like your car’s radiator, A/C condensers utilize many thin metal fins to cool down the refrigerant inside.
 Unfortunately, the intricate, delicate structure that makes A/C condensers so effective also makes them vulnerable to blockages from road dirt and debris or accidental damage.